realzeitmedia/q/README.md

 Use case
 --------

-We use it in HTTP servers which get 1K requests/second, and store log events into ElasticSearch (ES).
+We use it in HTTP servers which store log events into ElasticSearch (ES).
 The ES installation is remote, so sometimes it lags a little, and sometimes ES is just plain unresponsive.
-This queue shields the HTTP server from ES and network hick-ups, while not throwing away events.
+This queue shields the HTTP server from ES and from network hick-ups, while not throwing away events or blowing up the webservers.

 File format